Klipper3d/klipper/docs/BLTouch.md

 ### X/Y Offset

-In order to make klipper work properly you need to tell it in which relation to the nozzle the probe is exactly located.
+In order to make Klipper work properly you need to tell it in which relation to the nozzle the probe is exactly located.
 Lets start with the `x_offset` and the `y_offset`